 At the same time, assess your students on several different aspects of the course.
-For example, they should be given a grade for each of their discussions (both the written work as well as their oral discussion in class), participation in class, their vocabulary notebooks, and some form of vocabulary test or assignment, and their term 2 task.
+For example, they should be given a grade for each of their discussions (both the written work as well as their oral discussion in class), participation in class, their vocabulary notebooks, and some form of vocabulary test or assignment, and their Fall term task.

-ORAL ENGLISH 1
+ORAL ENGLISH 1A

-1) Weekly Small Group Discussions (First term)
+1) Weekly Small Group Discussions (Spring term, less emphasis in the Fall)